The Chiang Mai Loy Krathong Tour

 The lovely Chiang Mai Doll Museum

-Drive to Sanpatong where will visit the Chiang Mai Doll Museum.
+Drive to Sanpatong, where you will visit the Chiang Mai Doll Museum.
 This is a hidden gem of North Thailand.
 Not only can you witness the most exquisite dolls being handmade here, but there is also a stunning exhibition of dolls from all over the world.
 Drive back to Chiang Mai along the Ping River.
 Our last stop today will be the ruins of Wiang Kum Kam.
-We will stop at Wat E-Kang, Wat Pu Pia and Chedi Liam.
-Return to the hotel to fresh up for the Loy Krathong festivities.
+We will stop at Wat E-Kang, Wat Pu Pia, and Chedi Liam.
+Return to the hotel to freshen up for the Loy Krathong festivities.
 Evening free at leisure.

-Tonight you will have the opportunity to watch the Parade of the Big Krathong that takes place at Thapae Road between 1800 and 2000.
+Tonight you will have the opportunity to watch the Parade of the Big Krathong at Thapae Road between 1800 and 2000.
 Transportation this evening can be either by tuk-tuk or local transfer.

 Return to the hotel on your own.